 Reheating resistant starch

-Reheating resistant starch is a very common question since banting began; thank goodness we can again enjoy potatoes, corn and pasta, but I do not particularly like them cold.
+Reheating resistant starch is a very common question since banting began.
+Thank goodness we can again enjoy potatoes, corn and pasta; but I do not particularly like them cold.

 corn on the cob

-No, it is not and in fact it is not the right thing to do.
-Starchy foods like butternut, apples and beans, and whole grains, contain many of the vitamins and minerals, and phytochemicals that our bodies desperately need; we can avoid them in the short term for the greater good of losing 30 or more pounds, but for a long period it is not an advisable way to live.
+No, it is not necessary and in fact it is not the right thing to do.
+Starchy foods like butternut, apples and beans contain many of the vitamins, minerals and phytochemicals that our bodies desperately need; and whole grains too.

-That is especially true if you then must turn to large amounts of animal fat and protein for energy; you will simply get cancer instead of developing cardiovascular disease.
+Whole grains especially are strongly associated with greater well-being.
+If you abandon them and turn to large amounts of animal fat and protein for energy, you will simply get cancer instead of developing diabetes.

 The good news is that you can have your cake and eat it.